Michael Huey (musician)

 J. Michael Huey (born October 24, 1950) is an American drummer and producer.
-He has played with a diverse group of artists in genres including rock, pop, country, and R&B, including Glenn Frey, Joe Walsh, Juice Newton, Etta James, and Lindsey Buckingham.
+He has played on 18 gold and platinum albums with a diverse group of artists in genres including rock, pop, country, and R&B, including Glenn Frey, Joe Walsh, Juice Newton, Etta James, and Lindsey Buckingham.
 Huey is noted for his work on film and television soundtracks as well as numerous world tours with Rock & Roll Hall of Fame inductees.
 He has also worked as a record producer for major record labels, including MCA and Warner Bros.

 Early career

 Michael Huey started playing the drums while in high school playing in regional bands in Georgia, most notably the Kenningtons and 8-Up With Soul, who performed at local dance clubs and small venues.
 In 1969, Atlanta music manager Johnny Bee encouraged Huey to audition for the pop singer Tommy Roe, whose song "Dizzy" had become a worldwide hit that year.
 The audition was a success and Roe, who was signed to the Bill Lowery Organization, hired Huey to play drums on his national 'Dizzy' tour.